Share this to:

 Support & Insight for the Autumn of Life

-Researchers at University of Rochester Medical Center (URMC) point to a newly discovered system by which the brain removes waste as a potentially powerful new tool to treat neurological disorders like Alzheimer’s disease.
+Researchers at University of Rochester Medical Center (URMC) point to a key system by which the brain removes waste as a potentially powerful tool to treat neurological disorders like Alzheimer’s disease.
 In fact, scientists believe that some of these conditions may arise when the system is not doing its job properly.

 The research was published in a perspective piece in the journal, “Science“.

 The body defends the brain like a fortress and rings it with a complex system of gateways that control which molecules can enter and exit.
 While this “blood-brain barrier” was first described in the late 1800s, scientists are only now just beginning to understand the dynamics of how these mechanisms function.
-In fact, the complex network of waste removal, which researchers have dubbed the glymphatic system, was only first disclosed by URMC scientists last August in the journal Science Translational Medicine.
+In fact, the complex network of waste removal has only recently been dubbed by researchers as “the glymphatic system.”
+That’s why research on Glymphatic failure as a final common pathway to dementia may constitute the best therapeutic target of a cure.

 The removal of waste is an essential biological function and the lymphatic system – a circulatory network of organs and vessels – performs this task in most of the body.
 However, the lymphatic system does not extend to the brain and, consequently, researchers have never fully understood what the brain does its own waste.
 Some scientists have even speculated that these byproducts of cellular function where somehow being “recycled” by the brain’s cells.